Guy207/Guy207/README.md

 - 📫 How to reach me: lazizmuradov@gmail.com
     use [github connect] in the subject to get past the spam filter
 - Instagram: the_one_and_only_101010
-"The lovely world \n
+>The lovely world
-with logic so firmly planted /n cannot discern /n the needs of love nor comprehend passion from intuition and requires an explanation where there is none."
+>with logic so firmly planted
+>cannot discern
+>the needs of love
+>nor comprehend passion from intuition
+>and requires an explanation
+>where there is none." - Shaw Z

 <!---
 Guy207/Guy207 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.